RilDev/api-vuer-ui/README.md

 - [x] adjust history design to make is fit no matter the number of logs
 - [x] add tutorial when user has no favorite
 - [ ] add random funny messages to the robot when performing actions like `add to favorite`, `remove from favorite`, `delete log`...
+- [ ] convert all component to `.vue` single file components
+- [ ] test
+- [ ] convert components to composition API
+- [ ] convert project to TypeScript project
+- [ ] make app PWA
+- [ ] add offline mode where the robot says "Can't connect to the network!", disable inputs, gray them off